alakeldev/techplaza-app-backend/README.md

   * As a registered user, I want to see the MVP and best score players in the community so that I can compete with others.
   * As a registered user accessing the platform on a small or medium screen, I want to be informed about why the game is not displaying and be provided with an option to navigate back to the dashboard.
   * As a registered user, I want to access the card community application from the dashboard so that I can create, display my card and view the other community members cards.
+  * As a registered user, I want to filter the cards by specific country so that I can find cards relevant to my residence country or specific country.
   * As a registered user, I want to create a card with my name, email, number, profession, description, and country so that I can share my information with the community.
   * As a registered user, I want to edit and delete my card so that I can update or remove my information.